dabeaz-course/python-mastery/README.md

 sufficiently complex that they would be better covered on their own in a separate course.

+**Q: Do you have plans to modernize the course?**

+**A:** It is my intention that everything in the course apply to the latest version of Python.
+Unless Python makes backwards-incompatible changes to the core language, that should hold.
+Although I won't rule out future coverage of new features, a lot depends on my available time and interest.
+So, I make no promises.

 **Q: Why did you release the course?**

 **A:** This course was extensively taught pre-pandemic.
 Post-pandemic,